Quid2/top/README.md

 * By using quid2-net you accept that the service is offered "as is" with no express or implied warranty for availability, performance, consistency, longevity or functionality.

 ### Usage
 Sounds interesting?
-Check some [example applications](https://github.com/tittoassini/quid2-net-apps).
+Check some [stand-alone](https://github.com/tittoassini/quid2-net-apps) and [WWW ](https://github.com/tittoassini/quid2-net-apps-ghcjs) applications.

 ### Downtime
 quid2-net might be down for upgrades every Monday between 7 and 8 am (UTC+1 [DST](https://en.wikipedia.org/wiki/Daylight_saving_time)).